1. Chinese New Year coincides with both spring and spring cleaning.

 4. The Year of the Snake, on the other hand, is not so desirable.

 Intelligent, wily and enigmatic, snakes are not the most beloved of the zodiac animals.
 People born in prior snake years like 1977, 1989 and 2001 have even been known to euphemistically call themselves “small dragons.”
-With another Year of the Snake beginning Sunday, soon-to-be parents can take solace from such famous “snakes” as former U.K. Prime Minister Tony Blair, “Harry Potter” author J.K.
+Such famous “snakes” include former U.K. Prime Minister Tony Blair, “Harry Potter” author J.K.
 Rowling, talk show host Oprah Winfrey and artist Pablo Picasso.
-Or they can ignore the zodiac signs altogether.
 “There are probably a few people who take it to the extreme, just like there are with Western astrology,” said Elizabeth VanderVen, a former professor of East Asian and Chinese history who now runs Unicorn Intercultural Consulting.
 “Most people take it with a grain of salt.”

 5. No one used to know what year it was.

 Legend holds that Emperor Huangdi invented the lunar-solar Chinese calendar in 2637 B.C.
 Until recently, however, the Chinese never concerned themselves with numbering sequentially.
 “Centuries ago, they wouldn’t have known it was 3842 or whatever,” DeBlasi said.
 “They numbered, but they tended to number in cycles.”
 Even today, there is no universally accepted starting point.
-Nonetheless, it’s generally agreed that Year 1 corresponds to the supposed first year of Huangdi’s reign in 2698 B.C., meaning this upcoming year is 4711.
+Nonetheless, it’s generally agreed that Year 1 corresponds to the supposed first year of Huangdi’s reign in 2698 B.C.

 6. China’s Communist Party tried to suppress New Year celebrations.